mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 and request a GPU in your Slurm job.
 See [our documentation on requesting resources](../running-jobs/requesting-resources.md#gpus) for more information.

-**My kernel is not recognized.
+**Jupyter does not recognize the kernel for my environment.
 What do I do?**

 First, make sure you have `r-irkernel` installed if you're using R, `IJulia` installed (and built) if you're using Julia, and `jupyterlab` installed to your Conda environment.

 On VS Code, you may need to specify the path to the `conda` binary of the Conda installation you're using.
 This can be done by editing the "Python: Conda Path" setting.
-For example, if you're using the `miniforge/23.11.0-0` module on Engaging, then the path would be:
+For example, if you're using the `miniforge/24.3.0-0` module on Engaging, then the path would be:

 ```
 /orcd/software/core/001/pkg/miniforge/24.3.0-0/condabin/conda